-Milliband believes that firms are “sitting on land” as it gains value, and that they should “use it or lose it”.
-He also suggested that the lack of house building cannot be blamed on local councils, with planning permission already granted for over 400,000 homes across the country.
+Milliband feels that corporations are “sitting on land” as it acquires value, and that they should “use it or lose it”.
+He also suggested that the dearth of house building cannot be put on local councils, with planning approval previously granted for over 400,000 dwellings across the country.

-The government dismissed the plan, insisting rules that are already in place encourage builders to start work.
+The administration denied the suggestion, arguing rules that are already in place encourage builders to start construction.

-While in practice, Milliband may be onto something in terms of encouraging building starts, developers have a duty beyond just delivering new properties.
-They must consider the sale value of the land and the economic value that will be gained by the area as a whole from the regeneration.
+Developers have a responsibility that extends beyond simply developing new homes, even if Milliband’s approach may work in theory.
+They must assess the sale value of the land and the economic benefit that will be acquired by the area as a whole from the regeneration.

-“Commercial developers have a duty to their investors and shareholders to make decisions based on their own commercial interests — and do not have the same responsibility that the Government has to resolve housing shortages,” says Assad Maqbool, a partner at law firm Trowers & Hamlins.
+To quote Assad Maqbool, a lawyer at law firm Trowers & Hamlins: “Commercial developers have a duty to their investors and shareholders to make decisions based on their own commercial interests — and do not have the same responsibility as the government to resolve housing shortages.”

 “As soon as it is in a developer’s commercial interest to develop land, they will do so,” he adds.

-But, while land banking in the broad sense involves projects being delayed, land banking investment schemes can involve the deliberate sale and purchase of land which is notoriously difficult to gain planning permission on, such as green belt land or conservation sites.
+But, while land banking in the broad sense entails projects being postponed, land banking investment schemes can involve the deliberate sale and purchase of land which is notoriously difficult to acquire planning permission on, such as green belt area or conservation sites.

-Just this week, five directors – who between them ran three land banking companies that raked in over £7m from around 80 investors – have been disqualified from being company directors for a total of 53 years.
+Just this week, five directors – who between them controlled three land banking firms that raked in over £7m from roughly 80 investors – have been barred from being company directors for a total of 53 years.

-Many of the plots were sold to investors for more than ten times their original purchase price, despite being sold within a few months of purchase.
+Many of the plots were sold to investors for more than ten times their original purchase price, despite being sold within a few months after purchase.

-While this is an extreme example of land banking and quite different to developers sitting on land till it increases in value, many believe that the practise is ultimately contributing to the nation’s housing shortage.
-And this comes at a time when it’s being argued that the UK needs an extra 250,000 homes a year to help combat the current housing crisis.
+While this is an extreme example of land banking and much different to developers waiting on land till it improves in value, many believe that the practise is eventually contributing to the nation’s housing shortfall.
+And this comes at a time when it’s being said that the UK needs an extra 250,000 homes a year to help tackle the current housing crisis.

-But as Kate Henderson, chief executive at the Town and Country Planning Association says, we cannot meet the scale of the housing crisis on a plot by plot basis.
+But, as Town and Country Planning Association chief executive Kate Henderson points out, we can’t deal with the magnitude of the housing crisis plot by plot.

 “Times are hugely uncertain, it’s really difficult to plan but it’s crucial to the future of communities.
-We need vision and to consider how we ensure growth and renewal in the sector.”
+We need vision and to evaluate how we ensure growth and regeneration in the sector.”

-So while Miliband and Johnson are taking steps in the right direction, it is clear that a more joined up and considered approach is needed.
+As a result, while Miliband and Johnson are making progress, it is evident that a more coordinated and thoughtful strategy is required.